rackerlabs/design-system/_component_design/actions-menu.md

 ### Spacing

+Use the following spacing guidelines when you construct an actions menu:

+- Provide 12px of padding around the actions menu button and the list of menu items.
-There are 8px of space between each section.
+- Provide 8px of space between a section header and a menu item.

-Minimum menu width is 10 rem.
-Maximum menu width is 20 rem.
+- Separate menu items by 4px of space.

 {% endcolumn %}